Rich-Supe/GameBnB/README.md

     db.session.commit()
     return {"urls": urls}
 ```
 ##### Thunk that will hit the above route and create the listing itself hitting a different API route.
-This thunk will dispatch the create listing action creator and related reducer (in Javascript):
+This thunk will dispatch the create listing action creator and related reducer (in Javascript).
+After creating the listing it will post the images to AWS and attatch them to the listing that was just created:
 ```javascript
 export const createListing = (listing, images, userId) => async (dispatch) => {
     const listingResponse = await fetch(`/api/listings/create/${userId}`, {